 - What type of business insurance do I need?

-We’re up for Best Customer Centric Organisation, and whilst we wait to see what happens, here are our top six tips for creating the best customer experience possible, regardless of company size or budget restrictions.
+Here are our top six tips for creating the best customer experience possible, regardless of company size or budget restrictions.
 Seriously - an effective customer experience strategy can cost next to nothing to implement.

 What is ‘customer experience strategy’?